Modules | PY

 Boolean operations accept PWN (piecewise winding number) meshes—plus the non-manifold flaps and geometric inconsistencies that real-world pipelines accumulate.
 These defects are modeled as independent noise: locally across polygon regions, globally across manifold edge-connected components.

 Intersections collapse to canonical form via reduction diagrams in the ε-topology.
-The result is commutative correctness: operations on non-ideal meshes behave as if applied to the intended geometry.
+The goal is commutative correctness: operations that commute with mesh idealization.

-See Research Foundation for the conceptual model and Publications for formal definitions.
+See our Research for the conceptual model and formal definitions.

 Operations